 - Now, choose the type as USB and select your USB drive from below and click OK.

 - Once you click ok, UNetbootin will download the necessary files and install them on your USB.

-If you are looking to Create a Windows 10 USB installation media using UNetbootin, you will have to choose the disk image option.
+If you are looking to create a Windows 10 USB installation media using UNetbootin, you will choose the disk image option.
 For doing so,

 - Select disk image and choose ISO.

-- Now, Browse to the particular ISO that you want to make as an installation media.
+- Now, Browse the ISO that you want to make as an installation media.

 - Again, choose the type as USB and select your USB drive.
 Once you click ok, UNetbootin will install the boot media to your USB.

 3. Convert ISO to USB in Ubuntu Using ddrescue

 Well, hang on.
 This is Ubuntu we are talking about.
 Apparently, the terminal is the top tool for a typical Linux user.
 So let’s say that we were saving the best for the last.
 This is the easiest way to convert ISO files to a USB disk if you are fond of using terminal commands.

 For starters, ddrescue is a data recovery tool that can clone any storage device.
 We can use ddrescue to convert ISO files to USB sticks.